vanus-labs/docs/content/how-to/manage-subscription/function-reference/string.md

 ### definition

-["split_from_start", path1, value, path2]
+["split_from_start", path1, index, path2]

 ### Parameters

 - `"split_from_start"` – The name of the function.
 - `path1` – The name of an existing event attribute or event data path.
 - `path2` - The name of the new event attribute or event data path.
-- `value` – The start position.
+- `index` – The start position.
 The param support intregers.

 ### Example